Thursday, March 26th

 Bestselling Author and NY Times Magazine Writer

 Bioneers is delighted to bring together three visionary thinkers from very different fields but all at the cutting edge of our understanding of life on our planet.
 Ferris Jabr, bestselling author of one of the most masterful books of scientific journalism in years, Becoming Earth, has elevated the discourse surrounding the Gaia Hypothesis to a higher octave, elucidating Earth’s dynamic, self-regulating systems continuously transformed by biological processes.
-Jeannette Armstrong, a traditional knowledge-keeper of the Okanagan Nation and Associate Professor and Canada Research Chair in Indigenous Okanagan Philosophy at the University of British Columbia Okanagan, will bring an indispensable, foundational Indigenous perspective.
+Jeannette Armstrong, traditional knowledge keeper of the Okanagan syilx Nation and Full Professor and Coordinator of Interior Salishan Language Studies at the University of British Columbia Okanagan, will bring an indispensable, foundational Indigenous perspective.
 And world-renowned Forest Ecologist Suzanne Simard, a groundbreaking figure in the study of plant communication and intelligence, author of the highly influential, bestselling Finding the Mother Tree, is just now releasing her newest book, When the Forest Breathes.
 They will share their insights into how life shapes Earth and explore humanity’s immense responsibility to secure the vitality of the planet, especially in light of what First Peoples have long known and what modern science is discovering about the profound interconnectedness of all life and the myriad intelligences that permeate our world.
+Moderated by Kimberly Carfore, Ph.D., professor in the Environmental Studies and the Theology and Religious Studies departments at the University of San Francisco.

 VIEW EVENT PAGE